 The Google Community Mentors Program is committed to raising awareness by promoting the power of the web in neighborhoods via community leaders, driving adoption of online tools, and building an Internet ecosystem that is viable and sustainable in the long-term.

 The President’s Volunteer Service Award is a federal volunteer awards program, encouraging United States citizens or lawfully admitted permanent residents of the United States through presidential recognition to live a life of service.
 The Center for Community Engagement is an official certifying organization for The President’s Volunteer Service Award.
 We encourage all volunteers to create an account and begin tracking your service hours.

 UT’s Largest Day of Service – this event brings over 2000 UT students, faculty, and staff together with an Austin neighborhood on the last Saturday in February.
 Partnering to complete beautification projects identified by neighborhood residents and community organizations, The Project aims to help neighborhoods in need while creating relationships between UT students and the Austin community.

-The Tower Awards are presented annually to honor excellence in volunteerism among the students, faculty, and staff at The University of Texas at Austin.
-Awards are presented at a ceremony, which recognizes students, faculty, and staff of the university, as well as community agencies and university-community partnership efforts.
+The Tower Awards are presented annually to honor excellence in volunteerism among the students, faculty, and staff of The University of Texas at Austin.
+Since 1992, awards have been presented at an on-campus ceremony to honor the dedication of Longhorn community.
+Today the ceremony recognizes students, faculty, and staff of the university, as well as community agencies and university-community partnership efforts.

 The UT Service Scholars Program is a leadership and scholarship-focused program that provides professional development, leadership training, and networking opportunities for students committed to public service.
 Program participants will complete at least 300 hours of service prior to graduation, in addition to earning nine hours of academic credit, and presenting a capstone project to community partners, UT administrators, and city officials.